wakywayne/WakyWayneBlog/posts/Making-a-PWA.md

 # How to start?
 1. Install next-pwa package
-2. Use pwa generator website for manifest.json and icon sizes
+2. Use pwa generator website for manifest.json and icon sizes [link here](https://www.simicart.com/manifest-generator.html/)
 3. Next make your manifest.json file and paste in the code you got from previous site
     - ```javascript
         {